 Green Driving America's The Clean Transportation Path© project has been steadily implementing funded guest-speaking classroom presentations in the 2021-2024 school years!

-The Clean Transportation Path presentations, intended for high school STEM education classes.
-Students gain knowledge of the benefits of low- to zero-emission transportation, along with a short segment on smart driving practices in gas-powered vehicles.
+• The Clean Transportation Path presentations, have been intended for high school STEM and social studies classes.
+Students have gained knowledge of the benefits of low- to zero-emission transportation, along with a short segment on smart driving practices in gas-powered vehicles.

-driver educators/driving schools, and career and technical educators.
-Students are shown the benefits of smart driving practices in gas-powered vehicles, with an emphasis placed on the benefits of efficiency, economy, and safety.
-Also included is an introduction to low- to zero-emission vehicles.
+• Smart Driving from the Start presentations have been intended for driver educators/driving schools.
+Students have been shown specific benefits of smart driving practices in gas-powered vehicles with an emphasis placed on the benefits of efficiency, economy, and safety; the presentation also included an introduction to low- to zero-emission vehicles.

-These engaging presentations are conducted virtually* by trained college level interns.
+These engaging presentations have been conducted virtually by trained college level interns.
 They are approximately 45 minutes in length, including a PowerPoint and videos.
-A Quick Quiz and Q & A session can fill any remaining time.
+A Quick Quiz and Q & A session filled any remaining time.

 For full details, visit The Clean Transportation Path project page